Cotton, Boozman Bill

 Cotton, Boozman Bill to Designate National Cold War Center in Blytheville

 “Eaker Air Force Base played a key role in the defense of our nation during the Cold War—we ought to preserve its legacy and encourage the continued education of future generations.
-Our bill will officially recognize the museum in Blytheville as the nation’s National Cold War Center, which will help preserve this important history and be a boon to local tourism,” said Cotton.
+Our bill will officially recognize the center in Blytheville as the nation’s National Cold War Center, which will help preserve this important history and be a boon to local tourism,” said Cotton.

 “The Blytheville Air Force Base exhibition is dedicated to sharing the stories and educating the public about the community’s role in our national security.
 I’m proud to honor the accomplishments of the men and women who served at Eaker Air Force